 “So what does that make us?”

-– Dark Helmet and Lone Star, Space Balls
+– Dark Helmet and Lone Starr, Space Balls

 As of this writing, everyone and their Force immaculate parent incarnate are talking about Rian Johnson’s Star Wars: The Last Jedi.
 And I wasn’t going to weigh in on this, at least not for a while.
 In fact, I’m not sure I’m going to be telling you anything that you haven’t already listened to, read, or even seen before.
 Instead, I’m going to do something different.

 If I were to define this film in a few words, just a small selection of descriptors, I would start with the term grey.
 It’s an impression that remains in my mind ever since I watched The Last Jedi on Opening Night December 14, 2017.
 It didn’t help that I was running on fumes.
 Even with a reserved seat, I hadn’t eaten anything all day because I wanted to see this film.
 I wanted to see it badly after a series of real life challenges, and I wanted nothing more and nothing less at this point.
 I just wanted it in my mind.

 But if I were to be honest with myself, even at this juncture before seeing the film, I think it was already in there in the pit of my stomach.
 Now, if you haven’t seen this movie – and you should – please don’t read any further.
 You can come right back to this part after watching it, and taking it from your heart, and placing it into your mind.
 I’ve practically told you this article’s thesis statement, in any case; it is grey.
 You can follow the fragmented Map to Luke Skywalker from there.